clydemcqueen/flock/README.md

 Use your favorite Python package manager to set up Python 2.7 and the following packages:

-* numpy 1.11.0
+* numpy 1.11.0 or newer
 * av 0.4.1 (note: newer versions may require a newer ffmpeg library)
 * opencv-python 3.4.3.18
 * opencv-contrib-python 3.4.3.18
 * image 1.5.25
-* tellopy 0.5.0 -- this is the stable version available via PyPI / pip install
+* tellopy 0.5.0 -- this is the latest stable version available via PyPI / pip install

 ### 3. Install ROS